yu02019/BEN/README.md

 1. Modality: T2WI -> EPI
 2. For this exemplar domain adaptation (DA) task, No label is used (zero-shot).
-3. From top raw to the third raw: Raw image, Baseline result, BEN's result.
+3. From top row to the third row: Raw image, Baseline result, BEN's result.

    ![Alt text](fig/cross-modality.png "fig.1")